The Remnant Church Preparing for the Kingdom

 Remnant Membership

-The usual pattern was that, following water baptism, possibly while still in the water, they received the Baptism with the Holy Spirit (most often with laying on of hands) and thus they were Spirit-indwelt on another, more powerful level.
-With that second experience they were enabled to share their new faith with convicting persuasion; each one was specifically gifted and equipped to carry out whatever life-mission God had ordained for them.
-In that Early Church environment, they quickly caught the impelling, purifying prospect of Jesus’ soon return—they fully expected, any day, to be raptured out in the course of that glorious event.
+After their water baptism, the usual pattern was to receive the Baptism with the Holy Spirit and thus they were Spirit-indwelt on another, more powerful level.
+That was most often imparted with laying on of hands, possibly while still in the water.
+Energized with that second experience they were enabled to share their new faith with powerful convicting persuasion; each one was specifically gifted and equipped to carry out their God-ordained life-mission.
+They embraced the Early Church imminent view of Jesus’ soon return—they fully expected, any day, to hear His commanding call, “Come up here!”
 Indeed, they viewed themselves as the last generation before His second coming.
-In the curl of that high wave of anticipation, the Spirit moved mightily with signs, wonders and healings—which only further charged the atmosphere.

-Churches may coalesce around these principles and become hubs of blessing, but individuals also can come into heart-membership as a Remnant believer while still active in a fellowship that has not yet caught the vision.
-One might be led to remain involved and serve as a missionary of the vision—or maybe there is no Remnant-minded church in that area.
+Assemblies may coalesce around these principles and become hubs of blessing, but individuals also can come into heart-membership as a Remnant believer while still active in a fellowship that has not yet caught the vision.
+One might be led to remain involved there and serve as a missionary of the vision—or maybe there is no Remnant-minded church in that area.
 Either way, he/she is linked in spirit with all others who hold the Remnant worldview.

 The Requirement of Spirit Baptism